 Address: 4511 Redwood Drive Napa, California 94458 (707) 251-2438

-The Hess Collection Winery and Art Museum’s ethos of sustainability are known throughout California.
-This winery and museum in Napa Valley sit at the summit of Mount Veeder.
+The Hess Collection Winery and Art Museum’s sustainability ethos is well-known throughout California.
+This winery and Napa Valley museum sit at Mount Veeder’s summit.

 The Hess family’s private art collection is a must-see, as is a ride on high-performance ATVs through the stunning vineyards.
-You can visit and have a taste of anything on their list of wines while looking at the displayed art within, as well as the scenic views of the valley.
+You can visit and taste anything on their list of wines while looking at the displayed art within, as well as the scenic views of the valley.

 34. Marvel at the colors of the Salvation Mountain